 Under the authority of Title II of the WCA (Pub.
-L. 87-846, approved October 22, 1962, 76 Stat.
-1107 (50 U.S.C.
+L. No. 87-846, 76 Stat.
+1107 (1962) (50 U.S.C.
 App. § 2017 et seq.)), the Commission also administered the General War Claims Program.
 In this program, the Commission determined the validity and amount of claims of U.S. nationals for loss or destruction of, or physical damage to, property located in certain specified areas of Europe and the Pacific and for certain deaths and personal injuries resulting from military operations during World War II.
 Section 615 of Pub.
-L. 94-542, approved October 18, 1976, allowed consideration of protests relating to awards in decisions on these claims issued during the last ten calendar days of the program (May 7-17, 1967).
+L. No. 94-542, approved October 18, 1976, allowed consideration of protests relating to awards in decisions on these claims issued during the last 10 calendar days of the program (May 7-17, 1967).